Racism In real-time : Course Outline

 Microaggression: What is it?
 Attitudes and actions, unconscious or deliberate and often subtly expressed, that reinforce white privilege and undermine a culture of inclusion.

-To deepen your understanding of BIPOC’s experience in a white-dominated society: Explore your physical, emotional, and mental responses as your understanding and awareness develop.
+Deepening your understanding of BIPOC’s experience in a white-dominated society: Explore your physical, emotional, and mental responses as your understanding and awareness develop.

-To explore your own subjective experience of how you are placed within a social and economic system dominated by white, male supremacy: Where and how do you collude with the white system because of your fear of challenging power or because of the benefits it offers you?
+Your own subjective experience of how you are placed within a social and economic system dominated by white, male supremacy: Where and how do you collude with the white system because of your fear of challenging power or because of the benefits it offers you?

-To develop an awareness of your inherited white wounding: How the history of slavery, as well as its manifestation in modern forms, affects your sense of humanity in relationship to BIPOC.
+Developing an awareness of your inherited white wounding: How the history of slavery, as well as its manifestation in modern forms, affects your sense of humanity in relationship to BIPOC.
 This will include looking at your own learned attitude towards white authority – fear, obedience, rebellion, respect, contempt, the need to scapegoat the ‘other’ to protect yourself.

-White transgenerational Trauma looking back through history as to how the white body embodied the white on white violence, persecution, fear, and oppression and how that manifests in real-time as racism in white and BIPOC occupied spaces.
+White transgenerational trauma looking back through history as to how the white body embodied the white on white violence, persecution, fear, and oppression and how that manifests in real-time as racism in white and BIPOC occupied spaces.

 Denial of the BIPOC’s reality: Working with your internal defenses that arise when you feel accused of racism, (unconscious or otherwise).
 We will also explore how the BIPOC’s reality gets distorted, softened, changed, or denied to fit in with the white reality that dominates our society.

 How to address racism in the here and now: Looking at how your clients, students, work colleagues and/or family members of BIPOC experience you as a white therapist, professor, boss etc. How your whiteness responds to their colour.
 Encouraging a more open acknowledgment and exploration of what this means and how it affects your relationship together.